Everglades National Park: Restoration efforts

 President George H. W. Bush signed the Everglades National Park Protection and Expansion Act on December 13, 1989, that added 109506 acre to the eastern side of the park, closed the park to airboats, directed the Department of the Army to restore water to improve the ecosystems within Everglades National Park, and "Direct(ed) the Secretary of the Interior to manage the Park in order to maintain the natural abundance, diversity, and ecological integrity of native plants and animals, as well as the behavior of native animals, as part of their ecosystem."
 Bush remarked in his statement when signing the act, "Through this legislation that river of grass may now be restored to its natural flow of water".

 In 2000, Congress approved the Comprehensive Everglades Restoration Plan (CERP), a federal effort to restore the Everglades with the objectives of "restoration, preservation and protection of the south Florida ecosystem while providing for other water-related needs of the region", and claiming to be the largest environmental restoration in history.
+However, the implementation of CERP has revealed the complex interplay of science, policy, and politics in Everglades management.
+The plan's execution is consistently challenged by competing interests among federal and state agencies, agricultural stakeholders, urban developers, and environmental groups.
 It was a controversial plan; detractors worried that it "relies on uncertain technologies, overlooks water quality, subsidizes damaging growth and delays its environmental benefits".
 Supporters of the plan included the National Audubon Society, who were accused by Friends of the Everglades and the Biodiversity Legal Foundation of prioritizing agricultural and business interests.
+The economic imperative for restoration is a key driver of CERP.
+The plan is designed to rectify the water management practices that have harmed the park's ecosystems.
+A primary example is the protection of fisheries.
+The multimillion-dollar recreational fishing industry in areas like Florida Bay is entirely dependent on the salinity levels maintained by natural freshwater flow.
+Hydrologic restoration projects in the western Everglades are starting to show some drastic effects on water quality.
+There is an analysis that used the Watershed Assessment Model (WAM), and it found that adjustments to managed flows can actually reduce nutrient concentrations in some areas, while shifting them in others.
+This shows that there is a need for us to think about restoration design together with water-quality goals.
+The study shows that restoration is about restoring historical hydrology all whilst managing trade-offs in nutrient dynamics across the landscape.